maxhebditch/batchgit/README.md

 9. ~~Add folders recursively from current location to configuration file.~~
 10. ~~Handle directories that have been deleted since config file wrote~~
 12. ~~Say whether one commit ahead or behind rather than just different~~
-4. `cd` to places where changes have happened.
 11. ~~`git clone` using `~/.batchgitrc` file~~
 7. Add a secondary, larger list for less frequent monitoring or maybe just pulling
 13. `rm` all untracked files
 14. Alphabetical printing of repo
 15. ~~multiple wipes~~
-16. Optimise loops
+16. ~~Optimise loops~~
 17. Remove `./` as its not needed
 18. Loop for checking batchgitrc presence
 19. ~~Turn git status into a function~~
 20. ~~Batchgit push single directories~~
 21. Offer alternative to whatthecommit message
-22. Update README with specific folder pushing
+22. ~~Update README with specific folder pushing~~
+23. Add multiple repos to batchgit -remove
+24. Think about nomenclature